 IMPORTANT — No-Show: A player who fails to appear at a tournament at his scheduled tee time will be deemed a “no show.”
 Such a no show will be DISQUALIFIED from the current tournament and from the next WJGA event in which the player is entered, including district, State, and the Jr. World State Qualifier.

-Picking Up: A player who quits before he has completed his round, without permission of the Tournament Director, will be DISQUALIFIED (USGA 6-8a) and will be automatically suspended from the next WJGA event in which the player is entered.
+Picking Up: A player who quits before he has completed his round, without permission from the Tournament Director, will be DISQUALIFIED (USGA 6-8a) and will be automatically suspended from the next WJGA event in which the player is entered.
 This includes the district, State and IMG Academy Junior World Golf Championships Qualifier tournament.

 Slow Play: Players may be warned by a rules official about slow play if more than one hole is open ahead of their group or if they do not complete a set of holes in a time specified by the committee.
 Once having been warned, USGA Rule #6-7 may be applied: if, when it is his or her turn to play, a player is observed, on two separate occasions, to require more than 40 seconds to complete a shot, a two stroke penalty is assessed.

 Scoring: After players have left the scoring table, cards are considered officially turned in to the Committee and no changes may be made.
 The definition of the Committee is “person/persons at the scoring table”.